cloudant-labs/slate/docs2017/src/tutorials/create_query.md

 <p>The index was created.
 You can see the it in the right pane. </p>
 <p><img src="../images/query-index2.png" alt="Query index 2"></img></p>
 </li></ol>

+Notice that the first entry in the first index is `lastname`, and the first entry in the second index is `firstname`.
+When you create a query, the field you search for must be listed first in the index.
+In the following three queries we run, one query searches for first name and two queries search for last name.

 ## Creating a query